Haith Delivers Huge Improvements For The Little Potato Company

-"I was speaking to a gentleman named Jim Miller, explaining that we needed to develop a proper line for our small potatoes.
-He asked me to take a trip out to England with him so that he could introduce me to the Haith Group.
-He'd been working with them for ages and only had good things to say about them.
-So that's what I did.
-When I was over there, Chris Haith & Duane Hill took me to several factories and showed me their machinery in full swing.
+“I was speaking to a gentleman named Jim Miller, explaining that we needed to develop a proper line for our small potatoes.
+He asked me to take a trip out to England with him so that he could introduce me to Haith.
+He’d been working with them for ages and only had good things to say about them.
+So that’s what I did.
+When I was over there, Chris Haith and Duane Hill took me to several factories and showed me their machinery in full swing.
 I was impressed!

 “I was blown away by just how much they knew!
 They completely understood our needs and our business.
 They listened to what we wanted, and they assured us that they could deliver upon our request.”